-- Evaluate the success of your activity program by seeing how often individuals or groups get involved with the outside community. - Eliminate or reduce resident fear.
-If residents are afraid to go out, try to find out what they are afraid of and find ways to deal with the fear. - Find ways to bring the outside community into the residence.
+- Make transportation to outside activities routinely available for groups or individuals.
+The activities could be a large group outing or could be an individual trip to the library. - Repave sidewalks if needed and/or create safe walkways. - Evaluate the success of your activity program by seeing how often individuals or groups get involved with the outside community. - Eliminate or reduce resident fear.
+If residents are afraid to go out, try to learn what they are afraid of and find ways to deal with that fear. - Find ways to bring the outside community into the residence.
 Have community groups meet in the residence and invite residents to participate or sit in on meetings.
 This may help get them involved with the outside community.